pandey-ankit/helidon-mp/modify-application/modify-application.md

 In this lab, you will:

-* Add a custom endpoint in Java class
+* Add a custom endpoint in the Java class
 * Build and run the modified application

 ### Prerequisites